pryvyd9/AzgaarToCK3/Readme.md

 2. Export GeoJSON cells and JSON full
 ![screenshot](docs/photo_2024-05-08_21-40-06.jpg)
 3. Place these files in the extracted folder
-4. Rename json and geojson files to input.json and input.geojson
-5. Run `ConsoleUI` file
+4. Run `ConsoleUI` file
-6. Follow the instructions
+5. Follow the instructions
-7. Go to properties of CK3 in Steam and add `-mapeditor` parameter
+6. Go to properties of CK3 in Steam and add `-mapeditor` parameter
-8. Launch the game making sure the newly created mod is added to the playset and enabled
+7. Launch the game making sure the newly created mod is added to the playset and enabled
-9. Map Editing:
+8. Map Editing:
     1. Repack heightmap
 		![screenshot](docs/Screenshot_2024-05-08_214628.png)
 	2. Go to Map Objects Editor.
 Click on any territory in the list and select all with Ctrl+A hotkey